 Salary and Job Outlook for Software Developers

 Securing a job as a software developer requires education and training; in return, skilled developers may enjoy better-than-average compensation.
-The median annual wage of software developers was more than $90,500 in 2010, according to the U.S. Bureau of Labor Statistics (BLS).
-For developers specializing in systems software, the average rose above $94,000.
+The median annual wage of software developers was more than $102,280 in May 2016, according to the U.S. Bureau of Labor Statistics (BLS).
+For developers specializing in systems software, the 2016 median annual salary was $106,680, while for application software developers it was $100,080.

-The BLS predicts a 30% increase in employment of software developers between 2010 and 2020, much faster than the 14% growth rate anticipated for all occupations.
+The BLS predicts a 17% increase in employment of software developers between 2014 and 2024, much faster than average for all occupations.

 Although there are numerous factors behind these projections, the primary underlying reason is that computer software is needed in almost every industry.
 The need is especially pronounced in businesses moving into mobile technology and in the healthcare industry, where records are being transferred into electronic databases.